Ronnie Perkins: New England Patriots

-Perkins was drafted by the New England Patriots in the third round, 96th overall, of the 2021 NFL Draft.
+Perkins was selected by the New England Patriots in the third round, 96th overall, of the 2021 NFL draft.
 On July 20, 2021, Perkins signed his four-year rookie contract with New England.
 After being inactive the first 13 games of the season, he was placed on injured reserve on December 17 without being active for a game as a rookie.

-On August 23, 2022, Perkins was placed on injured reserve with still having to be active for an NFL game.
+On August 23, 2022, Perkins was placed on injured reserve.
+On August 29, 2023, Perkins was released by the Patriots and re-signed to the practice squad the following day.